-China's Vice Premier Calls For 'Calm' In U.S. Talks; Hawks Want A War Of Attrition
+China's Leaders Are Divided Over Trade War With U.S.

 "Between China and the United States, the U.S. is still the strong one and China is the weak one.
 Therefore, China attaches more importance to good Sino-U.S. relations," Jin Canrong, associate dean of international studies at Renmin University and one of China's most prominent foreign policy commentators, stated in comments that went viral in July.

-Speaking at a Shanghai corporate event, Jin went on to boldly predict a trade deal would be reached no later than November as pressure from tariffs diminish the country's economic prospects: "If the trade war has been fought for a long time and the mid-to-high-end supply chains leave China, that would greatly damage the potential of China's future development," he said.
+Speaking at a Shanghai corporate event, Jin went on to boldly predict a trade deal would be reached no later than November as pressure from tariffs diminishes the country's economic prospects: "If the trade war has been fought for a long time and the mid-to-high-end supply chains leave China, that would greatly damage the potential of China's future development," he said.

 China has reported weak economic figures this summer; Germany's economy contracted from April through June.
-Economists say uncertainty over trade policies have contributed to a global slowdown.
+Economists say uncertainty over trade policies has contributed to a global slowdown.

 Moderate Chinese economists now hope that the trade war will at least lend policymakers cover to shepherd through market reforms to expand foreign investment rules and open China's financial system to foreign players — reforms critics say have come too late.